Myanmar to free over 5,000 political prisoners | DW | 18.10.2021

 Myanmar will release a total of 5,636 prisoners jailed for protesting the coup that ousted the civilian government, the head of the country's military junta said Monday.

-Min Aung Hlaing, who heads the military government in capital city Naypyidaw said he would free dissenters as part of the Thadingyut festiveal on October 20.
+Min Aung Hlaing said he would free dissenters as part of the Thadingyut festiveal on October 20.

 more to come...